FactoryOptic/documentation/content/en/docs2/mapping/mapupload.md

 At this point, your map has been uploaded.

-If you edit any values in the table, it will immediatly re-upload the new map on every edit.
+If you edit any values in the table, it will immediately re-upload the new map on every edit.
 This is a great way to tweak your points if they are slightly off.

 ### Disconnect Device